jannecederberg/jannecederberg.github.io/_posts/2015-11-25-installing-node-using-nvm-and-jekyll-using-rbenv-on-ubuntu-14-04.md

   - jekyll
 ---

-This post is primarily self-documentational.
-It's not an entertaining post but a tech-documentation.
+Disclaimer: This post is primarily self-documentational.
+It's probably not entertaining (at least for the majority of people :)

 ## Background